 Additional Notes

-Course Merge: If you have a course or series of courses that do not meet one of the options above and the course has a separate day/time offering but you would like to put the courses together in the LMS (CANVAS) for administrative convenience that is known as a course merge and is only done in CANVAS.
+Course Merge: If you have a course or series of courses that do not meet one of the options above, and the course has a separate day/time offering, but you would like to put the courses together in the LMS (CANVAS) for administrative convenience, that is known as a course merge and is only done in CANVAS.
 Students in a merged course in CANVAS should not be permitted to see or interact with students in the other merged sections outside of their own course.
-Refer to FERPA and Merged Courses for additional information.
-This is not a Curriculog process.
+Refer to FERPA and Merging Courses in CANVAS for additional information.
+This is not a curriculum process.

 General University Courses